-SEC.
-68. It shall be the duty of the President of the Board of Supervisors, vigilantly to observe the official conduct of each Supervisor in his district, and of all public officers of the city and county, and take note of the fidelity and exactitude, or the want thereof, with which they execute their duties and obligations, especially in the collection, custody, administration, and disbursement of the public funds and property; for which purpose the books, records, and official papers of all officers and magistrates of said city and county, shall at all convenient times be open to his inspection.
-He shall take especial care to see that the books and records of all such officers are kept in legal and proper form; and any official defalcation, or willful neglect of duty, or official misconduct, which he may have discovered, or which shall have been reported to him by any Supervisor, shall, at the earliest opportunity, be laid before the Grand Jury, in order
+Sec.
+68. It shall be the duty of the President of the Board of Supervisors vigilantly to observe the official conduct of each Supervisor in his district, and of all public officers of the city and county, and take note of the fidelity and exactitude, or the want thereof, with which they execute their duties and obligations, especially in the collection, custody, administration, and disbursement of the public funds and property; for which purpose the books, records, and official papers of all officers and magistrates of said city and county shall, at all convenient times, be open to his inspection.
+He shall take especial care to see that the books and records of all such officers are kept in legal and proper form; and any official defalcation, or willful neglect of duty, or official misconduct, which he may have discovered, or which shall have been reported to him by any Supervisor, shall, at the earliest opportunity, be laid before the Grand Jury, in order that the officer in default may be proceeded against according to law.
+Every ordinance or resolution of the Board of Supervisors, providing for any specific improvement, the granting of any privilege, or involving the lease or other appropriation of public property, or the expenditure of public moneys, (except for sums less than five hundred dollars) or levying tax or assessment, and every ordinance or resolution imposing a new duty or penalty, shall, after its introduction in the Board, be published with the ayes and nays, in some city daily newspaper, at least five successive days before final action of the Board upon the same; and every such ordinance, after the same shall pass the Board, shall, before it takes effect, be presented to the President of the Board for his approval.
+If he approves, he shall sign it; if not, he shall return it within ten days, to the Board, with his objections in writing.
+The Board shall then enter the objections on the journals and publish them in some city newspaper.
+If at any stated meeting thereafter, twothirds of all the members elected to the Board vote for such ordinance or resolution, it shall then, despite the objections of the President, become valid.
+Should any such ordinance or resolution not be returned by the President within ten days after he receives it, it shall become valid, the same as if it had received his signature.
+All contracts for buildingt and printing, to be done for the said city and county, SEC.
+69.

-^{}The Act of April 23, 1858, authorizes the Clerk to appoint an assistant, who shall be paid by him.
-The Clerk of the Board is also Clerk of the Finance Committee.-Act of the Legislature, April 10, 1857.
+Act of Legislature, April 18, 1851.
+See Statutes, p.
+200. The act of April 23, 1858, authorizes the Clerk to appoint an assistant, who shall be paid by him.
+The Clerk of the Board is also Clerk of the Planace Committee.-[Act Legislature, April 10, 1851.]